 Professional grade acoustic guitars have their top, back and sides made up of solid woods, while beginner and intermediate-grade guitars are made partly or even entirely with plywood and are sometimes also referred to as plywood guitars.
 Almost all acoustic guitars with a price tag under $1000 are made of laminate sides and backs.
 Most inexpensive guitars even have laminate tops.

 Real solid wood guitars sound much better and get better with age, a process known as opening up.
-Limited supply of these exotic woods and the elaborate processes makes it difficult for these varieties to be available at modest prices.
+The limited supply of these exotic woods and the elaborate processes makes it difficult for these varieties to be available at modest prices.

-If a wood is not specifically labelled as solid, it’s safest to consider it to be a laminate.
-Laminate is also called as veneer, more so in the furniture industry.
+If wood is not specifically labeled as solid, it’s safest to consider it to be a laminate.
+Laminate is also called veneer, more so in the furniture industry.

-Ideally, central ply should be of same wood as other layers.
+Ideally, the central ply should be of the same wood as other layers.
 However, inexpensive and cheap guitars may have even junk wood or a composite.

 Some manufacturers use inner ply with grain patterns which makes it harder to visually tell if it is solid or plywood.

 Laminates are more stable and durable than solid woods.
 Guitars are typically built-in 40 to 50% relative humidity conditions and remain best under these conditions.
 Solid guitar tops are glued in the longitudinal middle and to the bracing to provide stability along with their natural resins.

 Bracing is rigid and does not move but the top can shrink and crack if the condition swings are great.
 Be extra careful with solid guitars if the conditions are dry or if a fire is burnt in the house.
 It is recommended to use humidifiers at such times.

 Plywood doesn’t crack in dry conditions like solid woods but can swell or distort in humid ones like poorly seasoned solid woods.

 Generally, laminates hold very well through short-term climate changes, abusive treatment, and travel.
 Long-term tests and their results are not well documented.